RyanFeng86/UVM_knowledge/README.md

 2. Set all paths that required by Vivado
 3. Click Tool button on the menue.
 Then compile library with Questasim
 4. Execute simulation using Vivado GUI, then it will jump to Questasim GUI

+For Questa
+1. simple_uvm_0: it's a basic UVM example
+2. simple_uvm_1a: based on 1, insert raise_objection and drop_objection to driver and monitor